 When you juice, the nutrients are absorbed quickly and easily by the body, unhampered by the need to digest fiber.
 Many people are sensitive to fiber and need to restrict it in their diet.

 Without the fiber, the juice is a much more densely concentrated source of vitamins, minerals, and phytonutrients, for a powerful burst of nutrition.
 Omitting the fiber also makes these nutrients much more bioavailable, as the body is better able to access and use them without breaking down tough plant fibers.

 The leftover juice pulp can be incorporated into various recipes.
 This not only reduces food waste but provides extra fiber to your diet.

 While the natural, unrefined sugars in juice are much healthier than refined sugars, juices have a more concentrated amount of sugars than smoothies because the plant sugars have been extracted from the plant fibers during the juicing process.

 A blender uses the downward force of gravity to drive ingredients into the path of one or more blades.
 These blades chop and pulverize ingredients, turning whole fruits and vegetables into a liquid that is smooth enough to drink.

 These are often called smoothies and have more volume than when the same amount of fruits and vegetables are juiced.
 A standard, inexpensive blender or a high-end product like a Vitamix Blender can be used.
-Vitamix recently came out with a lower price point blender than the Vitamix 5200.

 The primary difference between blending and juicing ingredients is the amount of fiber in the liquid.
 Because a smoothie contains all the natural fibers in your fruits and vegetables, it is more filling and better as a meal replacement.